hkuennemann/GitHub-BA_MSc/README.md

 - **Projects:**

-  - `Project Icaras`: This project focused on the comprehensive analysis of commercial air travel data, with an emphasis on sustainability.
+  - 🛩️ `Project Icaras (🌟)`: This project focused on the comprehensive analysis of commercial air travel data, with an emphasis on sustainability.
 Utilizing a dataset from the International Air Transport Association, the project aimed to provide insights into flight patterns, airplane usage, and potential decarbonization strategies.
 Key functionalities included the calculation of distances between airports, plotting of flight routes, and the use of an LLM for aircraft and airport information.

-  - `Audio-Transcription-Summarization`: In this project, we developed a Python tool for text extraction and summarization.
+  - 🎙️ `Audio-Transcription-Summarization`: In this project, we developed a Python tool for text extraction and summarization.
 We implemented functionality to extract text from audio files or YouTube links using WhisperAI and provided options for summarization using GPT-3.5-turbo.
 The tool supports different summarization styles and integrates these features into a cohesive solution.

 - **Skills acquired:** `Python programming`, `Object-oriented programming`, `Data analysis`, `Pandas`, `Code reusability`, `Style guides`, `Linting`, `Pytest`, `Unit testing`, `Version control`, `Git`, `Virtual environments`, `Conda`, `Big data`, `Dask`, `Sphinx`.

-### Network Analytics
+### 🌐 Network Analytics

 - **Folder:** `Network Analytics`